 Review Reports Regularly

-When evaluating time tracking solutions, look beyond basic requirements like the ability to digitally log hours worked.
-To maximize value, target systems with features purpose-built for the unique needs of managing construction projects and field teams.
-Construction leaders should prioritize solutions that provide optimized accessibility, seamless integrations, automated syncing, custom reporting, photographic verification, and robust analytics.
+When evaluating time tracking solutions, look beyond basic requirements like the ability to manually log hours worked.
+To maximize value, target systems with features purpose-built for the unique needs of managing projects and remote teams.
+Business leaders should prioritize solutions that provide optimized accessibility, seamless integrations, automated syncing, custom reporting, identity verification and robust analytics.

 Accessibility

-Construction crews do not work at desks, so time tracking solutions must provide easy accessibility out in the field.
+For field workers, time tracking solutions must provide easy accessibility.
 Systems relying solely on desktop software make tracking a chore by forcing workers to log hours only when back at office computers.
 This leads to missed or vague time entries when relying on memory and paper forms.

 Instead, systems should allow workers to enter time remotely via time tracking apps.
 With the ability to accurately track time right from their mobile device, compliance and consistent reporting becomes much easier.